 As it often happens in history, technology has given new impulses to creativity.
 When photography was born, desperate landscape painters thought that their art had come to an end but soon after found new creative solutions, and the following century saw great experimentation as never seen before.

 With the correct proportions, brand designers are now facing a new, though only slightly innovative, technique, which will open a new season of creativity in the field of branding on animals: chemical branding.

 As you can imagine, fire branding creates a scar and is definitely painful.
-Brand shapes must be simple because you cannot expect that an animal weighting 400 Kilos stays still when it is about to be inflicted a strong pain.
+Brand shapes must be simple because you cannot expect that an animal weighing 400 Kilos stays still when it is about to be inflicted with a strong pain.

 Chemical (‘cold’) branding selectively destroys the pigment-producing cells of skin and hair.

 Freeze branding is relatively painless and is as effective as hot branding.
 After 6-10 weeks from the application of cold branding, any white hair growth will make the brand visible.

 Jörg and Christine Aurich of The University of Veterinary Medicine of Wien presented a study on “The Veterinary Journal” which contributed to bury hot branding technique for good and to support chemical branding, also according to the European legislation which foresees a microchip for each animal, therefore making the visible branding of the animal unnecessary.